 And, of course, sometimes accidents happen even when you’re careful.
-So learn how to treat a minor burn and when to get medical attention.
+So learn how to treat a minor burn (PDF) and when to get medical attention.

 Work is the second most common place people suffer burns (although it’s a distant second).
 Employers can use this week to reinforce safety among their workers.